KaranRajKanwar/DigitalDashboard/index.md

 [Github page for Fritzing parts](https://github.com/adafruit/Fritzing-Library)
 ## Oct 30th - Progress Report
 ### Activities versus the schedule
-Everything is on schedule as I have the Raspberry Pi and screen working
+Everything is on schedule as I have the Raspberry Pi and screen working :white_check_mark:

 ### Current Progress
 As of now I have the Adafruit Capactive Touchscreen working on top of my Raspberry pi B. Got both the screen and the touch working well!
 To get the screen to work I ran a script that Adafruit provided.